dunarel/dunphd-thesis/README.md

 [Chapter4/Supplementary/cluster-scripts/hgt-com-cluster-scripts/](Chapter4/Supplementary/cluster-scripts/hgt-com-cluster-scripts/) is a collection of scripts used for inferring and dating Complete Gene Transfers.
 [Chapter4/Supplementary/cluster-scripts/hgt-par-cluster-scripts/](Chapter4/Supplementary/cluster-scripts/hgt-par-cluster-scripts/) is taking the analysis one step further, into Partial Gene Transfers.

-1) For the Complete Horizontal Gene Transfer, having a relatively reduced number of genes (110), we compacted the execution of multiple serial tasks using "bqsub", a scripting solution developped by MP2 cluster administrators.

-2) When enlarging our study to the Partial Horizontal Gene Transfer, we faced an increased number of windows, in the thousands.
-We therefore developed our own task scheduler, to take better advantage of the "qsub" standard submission system and reduce the number of concurrent jobs.
-These are called:
-chap4-hgt-par-cluster-scripts/hgt/raxml/exec/sched-jobs-hgt-raxml.rb
-and
-chap4-hgt-par-cluster-scripts/hgt/raxml/exec/win-task-hgt-raxml.rb

-3) Later we added a Timing Step, which was done using TreePL and B.E.A.S.T. each, for both the Complete and Partial transfers.
+Timing was done using TreePL and B.E.A.S.T. each, for both the Complete and Partial transfers.
 When applying time constraints on gene trees, some of them were not mutually compatible.
-As TreePL, one of the simulation software that we used was not handling these conflicting constraints, we developped a separate Java Netbeans project, able to handle managed execution.
+TreePL, one of the simulation software that we used, was not handling these conflicting constraints.
-It is found in:
-chap4-proc_hom/ex_projects/proc-hom-ex/

-This Java application, dynamically runs successive instances of TreePL, and changes parameters as the software crashes.
+[Chapter4/Supplementary/proc-hom-ex/](Chapter4/Supplementary/proc-hom-ex/) is a Java Netbeans project, able to handle managed execution.

 All these 3 stages have a different project structure.